 We invest a great deal of time in creating a positive culture in our school, so that children are in a safe environment where choices and freedoms are encouraged.
 In lessons, student choice is key to motivation and learning tasks are often left for the child to decide upon.
 Our enrichment offer is extensive, allowing students freely to choose to pursue particular areas of interest within their curriculum time.
 Furthermore, this removes the barrier for students that do not have transport to attend after-school activities; this particularly affects students that are eligible for the Pupil Premium.

 Our rules, expectations and daily interactions are built upon mutual respect.
 Our thorough transition process helps create a shared ethos with our feeder primary schools and key sporting events allow our students to embody respect.
 We are extremely proud of our students in leadership roles also.
 A School Games organiser said that they were ‘a credit to the school’.

 Tolerance of those of different faiths and beliefs

 At the Academy, we offer a culturally rich and diverse curriculum in which all major religions are studied and respected in Philosophy, Religion and Ethics and PSHEE.
 We strongly believe that tolerance is gained through knowledge and understanding.
 The area that we serve is not particularly diverse, which can sometimes create a barrier to understanding those that have a different heritage to that of our own.
 We try to provide opportunities for the students to have first-hand experience of people different to themselves.
-For example, we had the pleasure of hosting the Destiny Africa Choir, made up of young children from the Kampala Children Centre in Uganda.
-A local newspaper reported the story,

 These unique opportunities give our students a wonderful opportunity to learn about other ways of life but also reflect on their own.